tskit-dev/msprime/docs/api.rst

 L`.
 It is important to remember these scaling factors when comparing with analytical results!

-Similarly, recombination rates are per base, per generation in ``msprime``.
+Similarly, recombination rates are per unit of sequence length and per generation in ``msprime``.
 Thus, given the per generation crossover rate :math:`r`, the overall rate of recombination between the ends of the sequence in coalescent time units is :math:`\rho = 4 N_e r L`.
 Although breakpoints do not necessarily occur at integer locations, the underlying recombination model is finite, and the behaviour of a small number of loci can be modelled using the :class:`RecombinationMap` class.
 However, this is considered an advanced feature and the majority of cases should be well served with the default recombination model and number of loci.